haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-binding-sites/index.md

 #### Submission and validation of structures

 Here we will launch a docking run using the apo form of the receptor (the renumbered PDB we just prepared) and rifampicin as potential ligand.
-For this we wills make use of the [HADDOCK2.4 interface](https://wenmr.science.uu.nl/haddock2.4/submit/1), using the guru level access (provided with course credentials if given to you, otherwise register to the server and request this access level [here](https://bianca.science.uu.nl/auth/register/).
+For this, we will make use of the [HADDOCK2.4 interface](https://wenmr.science.uu.nl/haddock2.4/submit/1), using the *guru* level access (provided with course credentials if given to you, otherwise register to the server and request this access level [here](https://bianca.science.uu.nl/auth/register/).

 **Note:** The blue bars on the server can be folded/unfolded by clicking on the arrow on the left